 #1 The Brazen Head: Dublin Oldest Pub

 The bar’s history dates to the year 1198 and they pride themselves on providing a traditional atmosphere for guests to drink, eat and enjoy the craic.
-A classic, dimly lit pub – complete with creaking floorboards and memorabilia covering the walls – guests can take a seat in any of the five small rooms…or grab a spot outside in the beer garden.
+A classic, dimly lit pub – complete with creaking floorboards and memorabilia covering the walls – guests can take a seat in any of the five small rooms or grab a spot outside in the beer garden.

 #2 The Temple Bar Pub in Dublin

-Without a doubt one of the most famous Dublin pubs, The Temple Bar Pub is truly legendary.
+Without a doubt one of the most famous Dublin pubs, The Temple Bar is truly legendary.
 Known for its prominent location (smack in the middle of the Temple Bar District), live music (all day, every day) and Irish whiskey collection (including their own signature blend), Temple Bar Pub is an absolute must for Dublin visitors!

 That said, it gets crowded (as in, jam packed), the music isn’t always traditional (you’ll likely hear pop covers) and the drink prices are some of the highest in Dublin.

-Regardless, skipping a visit to The Temple Bar Pub would be like going to Paris and not seeing the Eiffel Tower or visiting Rome and not visiting the Coliseum.
+Regardless, skipping a visit to The Temple Bar Pub would be like going to Paris and not seeing the Eiffel Tower or visiting Rome and not touring the Coliseum.
 Go, have fun…and embrace the experience!

-#3 The Quays Dublin City Pub
+#3 The Quays Bar

 In addition to the bar, there is a restaurant where diners can feast on traditional Irish eats, like hearty Irish Stew and delectable Fish and Chips.
 All around, we think it is one of the best pubs in Temple Bar Dublin.

-#4 John Kavanagh The Gravediggers Pub Dublin, Ireland
+#4 John Kavanagh: The Gravediggers Pub Dublin

-#5 The Long Hall: Great Dublin Pubs
+#5 The Long Hall: Classic Dublin Pub

 The inconspicuous Long Hall bar is another one of the famous pubs in Dublin – so don’t let the subtle exterior sway you from going inside.
-The small, lively space is the epitome of a classic Victorian pub.
+The small, lively space is the epitome of a classic Victorian boozer.
 Mis-matched chandeliers hang from the ceiling, illuminating the old-school interior.

-#6 O’Donoghues Bar: Best Live Music Pub Dublin
+#6 O’Donoghues: Best Live Music Pub Dublin

 O’Donoghues Bar opened in the 1930s – and was known even then for nightly Irish trad sessions.
 However, it was in the 1960s, when famed band The Dubliners regularly played at the bar, that the musical reputation stuck for good.
 Music fans should take some time to check out the photos that hang on the walls.

-#7 Devitt’s Pub: Trad Pubs Dublin
+#7 Devitt’s: Top Trad Pubs Dublin

 Devitt’s is one of the old pubs in Dublin that appeals to a range of clientele.
-The have indoor seating, outdoor seating, a full menu for breakfast, lunch and dinner, sports on the television and live music upstairs every single day.
+The have indoor and outdoor seating, a full menu for breakfast, lunch and dinner, sports on the television and live music upstairs every single day.
 The staff is attentive and genuine, so it’s an easy place to feel welcome.

 Located on Camden Street – one of the fun (but totally underrated) streets in the city – Devitt’s stands out for its traditional vibes.
 Furthermore, while it is popular with tourists, it doesn’t feel overrun and the prices are fair.